rileyBreske/calc/README.md

-# Simple calculator web app using HTML, CSS and inline JavaScript
+# Simple calculator web app using HTML, CSS and JavaScript